 In June 2020, our sponsor paid an aggregate of \$25,000 on behalf of us to cover certain offering costs in exchange for 1,437,500 founder shares, or approximately \$0.017 per share.
 In July 2020, our sponsor forfeited 57,500 founder shares to us and Ladenburg and certain of its employees purchased from us an aggregate of 57,500 representative shares at an average purchase price of approximately \$0.017 per share, for an aggregate purchase price of \$977.5 The number of founder shares issued was determined based on the expectation that such founder shares and representative shares held by our sponsor and Ladenburg and its employees would represent 20% of the outstanding shares after this offering (excluding the placement shares).
 The founder shares will be worthless if we do not complete an initial business combination.
-Our sponsor has agreed to purchase an aggregate of 175,000 placement units at a price of \$10.00 per unit (186,250 placement units if the over-allotment option is exercised in full), for an aggregate purchase price of \$1,750,000 (or \$1,862,500 if the over-allotment option is exercised in full).
+Our sponsor has agreed to purchase an aggregate of 228,250 placement units at a price of \$10.00 per unit (247,000 placement units if the overallotment option is exercised in full), for an aggregate purchase price of \$2,282,500 (or \$2,470,000 if the overallotment option is exercised in full).
 Each placement unit consists of one share of common stock and one-half of one warrant.
 Each whole warrant is exercisable to purchase one whole share of common stock at \$11.50 per share.
-These securities will also be worthless if we do not complete an initial business combination and (B) not to redeem any founder shares in connection with a stockholder vote to approve a proposed initial business combination.
+These securities will also be worthless if we do not complete an initial business combination.
+Holders of founder shares have agreed (A) to vote any shares owned by them in favor of any proposed initial business combination and (B) not to redeem any founder shares in connection with a stockholder vote to approve a proposed initial business combination.
 In addition, we may obtain loans from our sponsor, affiliates of our sponsor or an officer or director.
 The personal and financial interests of our officers and directors may influence their motivation in identifying and selecting a target business combination, completing an initial business combination and influencing the operation of the business following the initial business combination.